 The course aims to produce graduates with:

-- a sound knowledge of the processes related to financial intermediation and capital markets functioning;
+Sound knowledge of the processes related to financial intermediation and capital markets functioning;

-- the ability to properly frame credit and financial phenomena in the macroeconomic context, both at a domestic and international level;
+The ability to properly frame credit and financial phenomena in the macroeconomic context, both at a domestic and international level;

-- the ability to deal with market economies and related phenomena, both from a strictly economic point of view and in terms of social implications;
+The ability to deal with market economies and related phenomena, both from a strictly economic point of view and in terms of social implications;

-- the capacity to handle quantitative methods applied to economic and social cases, through theoretical and empirical approaches;
+The capacity to handle quantitative methods applied to economic and social cases, through theoretical and empirical approaches;

-- the knowledge of law and regulations concerning financial intermediation and markets.
+The knowledge of law and regulations concerning financial intermediation and markets.

-The proposed offer relies on a teaching staff having an extensive experience around the world in teaching and research on the issues of financial intermediation.
+The proposed offer relies on a teaching staff having extensive experience around the world in teaching and research on the issues of financial intermediation.

 The development of curricular internships at banks or insurance companies, and studying periods abroad are promoted through of a number of cooperation agreements arranged with qualified European universities (mainly Erasmus mobility), that students have many opportunities to take a part of their education abroad.